tikrneva/Talent2017-Group6/Part3-NushellX/README.md

 ### Task 13: Calculate the magnetic moment for the 1/2(+,1) ground state of 23O and compare to the single-particle (Schmidt) value.

 Added the .ans files and the .deo file with the ground-state magnetic moment of 23O.
-The calculated value is -1.052 \mu_{N}.
-The single-particle Schmidt value for a single neutron in an s-orbit is -1.913 \mu_{N}.
+The calculated value is -1.052 mu_N.
+The single-particle Schmidt value for a single neutron in an s-orbit is -1.913 mu_N.
 Effective g-factors are often used to account for contributions of the core to the magnetic moment however this is usually not necessary in light nuclei.
 An experimental measurement is needed to verify this calculation.

 ### Task 14: Calculate the Fermi (F) and Gamow-Teller (GT) beta decay of 22O.
 The experimental energy of the lowest 1+ state in 22 F is 1.627 MeV.
 Compare the summed B(F) and B(GT) values to that expected from the sum-rules.
 What fraction of the GT sum-rule is in the transition to the lowest energy 1+ state?